Michael-SpringCloud-Microservices/limits-service/README.md

 (or)
 http://localhost:8080/actuator/bus-refresh

-Note: To get the 'LimitsServiceApplicationTests' passed, we have to have the Spring Cloud Config Server up and running.
+Note: To get the 'LimitsServiceApplicationTests' passed, we have to have the 'Spring Cloud Config Server' and 'Naming Server' up and running.